At ACPHS, we consider a transfer student as someone who:

 (b) Humanities credits can be taken from English literature, composition, U.S. history, Western Civilization, or cross-disciplinary humanities courses.

-(c) Liberal arts electives include art, music, sociology, history, psychology, anthropology, foreign language, political science, economics and English
+(c) At least 6 of the 9 semester hours must be liberal arts credits.
+Liberal arts electives include art, music, sociology, history, psychology, anthropology, foreign language, political science, economics and English

 Application Process for Pharmacy (P1) Applicants

 PharmCAS will process and forward all applications to the College.

 Applicants will have to submit a complete web-based application comprised of biographical data, post-secondary institutions attended, academic course history, work experience, extracurricular activities, a personal statement, PCAT scores (a list of upcoming test dates can be found on the PCAT web site), two letters of recommendation, and official transcripts from all accredited U.S. and Canadian institutions attended.

 To ensure full consideration and a place in the incoming class, the completed application must be submitted before the March 1 deadline, with an early-decision deadline of September 1 (visit this page for a complete list of Transfer Applicant Dates and Deadlines).